 Doing more with less together with our partners

-As part of Essilor’s ambition to eradicate poor vision by 2050, Vision for Life, one of the founding partners of the Our Children’s Vision Campaign, donates R2C corrective glasses to the campaign partners to scale up their philanthropic programmes for children around the world.
+As part of Essilor’s ambition to eliminate poor vision by 2050, Vision for Life, one of the founding partners of the Our Children’s Vision Campaign, donates R2C corrective glasses to the campaign partners to scale up their philanthropic programmes for children around the world.

 Whenever there is an extra step in the process of getting treatment, patients are likely to fall through the cracks.
 Thankfully, R2C allows us to serve patients immediately without depending on a lab and follow up visit.